daze-dream/Connect4WithMCTS_2/README.md

 # Connect 4 With Monte Carlo Tree Search AI
 Another attempt at making Connect 4 with an AI using Monte-Carlo Trees.

-This is also a small project to get me back into programming, and to learn about smart pointers.
-This is also a refresher on the testing methods taught in university.
+This is also a small project to get me back into programming.
+Goals are to to learn about smart pointers, refresher on the testing methods taught in university, and proper architecture practices and SOLID for OOP.
 Using DocTest for automatic testing
 # WORKING
 - Piece placement and error checking